Pete Lopez (politician)

-Peter D. Lopez (born April 10, 1961) is a politician who served in the New York State Assembly from the 102nd Assembly District (established in 2012), which includes all of Schoharie County and portions of Chenango, Columbia, Delaware, Greene, Otsego, Ulster counties from 2007 to 2017.
+Peter D. Lopez (born April 10, 1961) is a politician who served in the New York State Assembly from 2007 to 2017.
 He is a Republican.

 On October 1, 2017, Lopez became the regional administrator for the United States Environmental Protection Agency's region 2, based in New York City.

 Early life

 Lopez was born in Miami, Florida; his family moved to Schoharie, New York, where he was raised.
 He graduated from Schoharie Central School, the State University College at Cobleskill, and the University at Albany, where he received a Master of Public Administration degree in 1988.

-Politics
+Career

 Lopez became interested in public service as a young man, joining the Republican Party and running for the Schoharie Village Board at the age of 21.
 He won, defeating a candidate endorsed by the mayor.
 Lopez later won a seat on the Town Board and was subsequently elected as Town Supervisor.

 Lopez worked as staff to the New York State Legislature for 21 years, collaborating with a broad range of public and private interests at the federal, state and local levels.
 Among his position was as associate director of the Senate Agriculture Committee (Senator John R. Kuhl, Jr., chairman), and assistant director of the Legislative Commission on Rural Resources (Senator Charles D. Cook, chairman).
 He also served as the District Office Director for Assembly Minority Leader John Faso, who ran for Governor of New York in 2006, and managed constituent services, including helping seniors and veterans access benefits.

 In 2004, Lopez was elected County Clerk with about 70 percent of the vote; he served until 2006.